 Any material in Revit, SketchUp, Rhino, Vectorworks, or ArchiCAD with the word “grass” in its name will render, by default, as a thick three-dimensional-looking grass in Enscape.
 Even in the small comparison images below, it is easy to see what a big difference there is.

-This article will cover the ins and outs of the architectural grasses feature in Enscape, with a focus on Revit and SketchUp.
+This article will cover the ins and outs of the grass rendering feature in Enscape, with a focus on Revit and SketchUp.

 Revit’s flat Grass material